 - Like FTX.com, Coinbase doesn't have the most competitive staking rates

 The Bottom Line

 Choosing a winner in the Coinbase vs. FTX debate ultimately depends on where you live, how you trade, and what features you value most.

 For U.S. customers, Coinbase is far more robust than FTX.US.
 You get significantly more crypto support, an easier trading interface, and a variety of rewards.
 The trade-off is that FTX.US has lower fees.

 As for international customers, the decision is trickier.
-Fees are similar between FTX.com and Coinbase Pro, as is crypto support.
+Fees are similar between FTX.com and Coinbase Advanced Trade, as is crypto support.
 More advanced traders will likely prefer FTX.com, especially for futures and margin trading.
 But for ease-of-use, Coinbase is definitely the winner.